Surface Similarity Parameter: A New Machine Learning Loss Metric for Oscillatory Spatio-Temporal Data: Introduction

-This work is structured as follows: Section~\ref{sec:method} introduces the surface similarity parameter and re-visits major considerations on machine learning loss functions.
+This work is structured as follows: Section~\ref{sec:method} introduces the surface similarity parameter, re-visits major considerations on machine learning loss functions and briefly introduces the experimental settings.
 Section~\ref{sec:results} illustrates several in-depth studies comparing different loss metrics for learning a convolutional encoding-decoding flow map for the KS-eq. and a broad-banded dispersive wave spectrum.